-Rebuilding Tekarra Lodge
+Welcome to Tekarra Lodge

 Tekarra Lodge has been our favourite spot to stay while vacationing in Jasper over the past 10 years.
 The hospitality of the staff, private location close to (but outside of) town, incredible views over the river, and dog-friendly cabins made it such a welcoming place to visit.
 We never knew what type of wildlife might join us on site - have seen everything from herds of elk to deer, to grizzly bears!
-Adding to that, the onsite restaurant was amazing and the friendly nightly bonfires and marshmallow roasts were a great spot to meet fellow travelers.

 - Sue, Daron and the doggies

-capturing what Tekarra means to us
+Capturing what Tekarra means to us

 Tekarra was the starting point for many adventures for us, whether renting a bike or hiking the many trails nearby.
 Staying at Tekarra was like experiencing a glimpse into the past, the rustic charm of the cabins and the leaning into a slower pace of life.
 Stephanie and her staff also are a big part of the Tekarra experience.
 Stories shared and lives shared.
 It almost felt like being in summer camp for a week.
-We always did the symbolic gesture of turning off the lights of cabin 38 before we would close the door behind us.

 - The Kelly’s

-greet old friends and create new memories
+Greet old friends and create new memories

 For over 20 years, when asked, “What are you doing for May long?”, our answer has always been, “Tekarra, of course!”
 We discovered this gem thanks to our need for dog-friendly accommodations, and we toast Freckles each year.
 Four generations of our family now make this annual retreat.
 From our home away from home, we venture out to enjoy Jasper’s hospitality.
 Whether it’s horseback riding, white-water rafting, hiking trails, or walking into town (yes, walking – because it is the best location), we returned at the end of each day to the tranquility of Tekarra.
 Life slows down here.
 We’ve made cherished friends over the years, and catching up with them is a highlight of our visits.
 Key to all our memories is the genuine welcome, kindness, and hospitality we consistently receive.